TWA Flight 260: Accident

-At 7:13 the flight crashed into Sandia Mountain killing all 13 passengers and three crew members on board instantly.
-Authorities were not aware of the crash until the next morning when a cargo pilot spotted the wreckage.
-Due to the complex mountainous terrain, several members of the New Mexico Mountain Club, along with other volunteers, assisted the New Mexico State Police in the recovery efforts.
+At 7:13 the flight crashed into the Sandia Mountains killing all 13 passengers and three crew members on board.
+Authorities were not aware of the crash location until the next morning when a cargo pilot spotted the wreckage.
+Due to the complex mountainous terrain, several members of the New Mexico Mountain Club, along with Explorer Scouts and Boy Scouts, assisted Airmen and New Mexico State Police in the recovery efforts.
 This later led to the formation of the Albuquerque Mountain Rescue Council, a volunteer organization still active today.
 Mountaineers George Boatman and Frank Powers were the first people to reach the crash site.

 Investigation

 The initial Civil Aeronautics Board (CAB) Accident Investigation Report was released on October 12, 1955.
 Originally the cause was believed to be that the pilots were "intentionally flying the plane into the mountain".
 This initial CAB "probable cause" adopted a widespread rumor: it implied a "suicide pact" between the two airline pilots.
 An amended accident report was released by CAB on August 26, 1957, which deleted the word "intentional".

-Captain Larry DeCelles worked cooperatively with the CAB's investigators to understand pilot reports of latent faults in a fluxgate compass that only appeared after extended intervals with turn bank-angle.
-After these investigations, the CAB issued a third version of the report on June 15, 1960.
-The updated report listed the probable cause as “deviation from the prescribed flight path for reasons unknown” given that malfunction of the fluxgate compass as a contributing factor could not be entirely ruled out.
+Captain Larry DeCelles worked cooperatively with the CAB's investigators to understand pilot reports of latent faults in a fluxgate compass that appeared only after extended intervals with turn bank-angle.
+After these investigations, the CAB issued a third version of the report on June 15, 1960 naming the probable cause as "deviation from the prescribed flight path for reasons unknown" given that malfunction of the fluxgate compass as a contributing factor could not be entirely ruled out.